How a planned approach to data collection, storage and dissemination can help you troubleshoot potential problems early and maximise your impact.

 Any individual or group that wants to self-assess data management practices and try to improve them might also benefit from a data planning process.

-The Library provides two research data planning checklists:
+The Library provides a research data planning checklist:

-- Research Data Planning Checklist (Graduate Research Student) [doc 1.12MB]
+- Research Data Planning Checklist (Graduate Research Student and Academic Staff ) [doc 1.12MB]

 A data planning process ensures that all aspects of data management are holistically explored at the start of a project.
 Short-term and long-term aims can be balanced, so that decisions made early in a project do not negatively impact on the ability to find and use the research data in future.